patschi/sftpgo-qnap-authgateway/README.md

 ### Setup sftpgo service account (optional)

 If you want to enable automated virtual folder managed, this service needs a user account with proper permissions during the login.
 The user can either be created manually, or via API.
-As can be seen for API calls below.
+As can be seen for the API calls below.

 **Note**: Please replace URLs, username, and password accordingly.